jnaidu/Developer-Portal-GitBook/understanding_appcloud_developer_portal/README.md

 The following diagram illustrates how different components of the Covisint Platform are tied together.
 ![](platform_context.png)

-**Covisint Identity Service** is responsible for the following items:
+**Covisint Identity Service** is responsible for the following functions:
     * Company registration
     * User registration
     * Registration Approval